 - 1 teaspoon ground cumin

-- 1 cup chopped tomatoes
+- 1 cup chopped tomatoes - fresh or canned

 - 1 small jalapeno pepper diced - optional